 Alice Rivières is French.
 She is kind, well-spoken and optimistic.
 And she has a family history with Huntington’s disease (HD).
 Hear her strong testimony.

 Alices’ mother got sick 20 years ago.
 Ten years later she decided to get tested.
 It felt like a part of her just needed to know: needed to be certain to be able to get on in her life.
 And she was “sure not to have it, so…”

 Unfortunately Alices’ test results came back positive – which in case of HD is the answer you don’t want.
 She had the disease.

 Alice has known for ten years.
 In four of them she felt powerless.
-After a while she understood that she had to reconcile with the disease: it was not an alien inside of her, but a part of her.
-“I had to learn how to live with it and not against it,” she says.
+After a while she understood that she had to reconcile with the disease.

 After all, we are all different in one way or another.